getdunne/AudioKitNet/DSPServer/README.md

 Lots of work-in-progress here to extend the original NetVST concept to support web-based remote GUIs.

 ## ServerSARAH
-The goal is to create a version of my [SARAH](https://github.com/getdunne/SARAH) frequency-domain synthsizer for use on a server.
+The goal is to create a platform-independent version of my [SARAH](https://github.com/getdunne/SARAH) Fourier transform-based synthesizer.

-This code is barely started, and is not working yet.
+The basic synthesizer is working now, but this remains a work in progress.
+There is a partial web GUI for this synth in the [WebGUI](http://../WebGUI) folder.